-Andy Follin is a Certified Master Teacher (CMT) of Estill Voice Training™, a revolutionary method of singing and learning to sing that puts the singer in complete control of their voice.
+Andy Follin is an Estill Master Trainer (EMT) of Estill Voice Training™, a revolutionary method of singing and learning to sing that puts the singer in complete control of their voice.
 With Estill Voice Training™, the singer is empowered to make subtle choices, to use their voice in a natural way, and to take ownership of their own artistry.

-As the only CMT working in the North of England, Andy is uniquely placed to assist opera singers in the area.
+As one of only two Estill Master Trainers working in the North West of England, Andy is uniquely placed to assist opera singers in the area.